FDio/csit/docs/model/current/UTI_output_files/test_case/test_type.rst

 Some tests may not set this, the entry is not present in that case (test type is unknown, probably not one of the known types).

-Typical values are "MRR", "NDRPDR" and so on.
+Currently supported values are "MRR", "NDRPDR", "SOAK" and "RECONF".

 Presence of some othe fields (especially in results) usually depend on the test type.